You are here

 Having a parent/guardian who struggles with their mental health puts a strain on your life because you're dealing with it constantly.
 Finding a strong support network is important.

-If your parent or guardian is having difficult getting treatment, share these tips with them about navigating the mental health system.
+If your parent or guardian is having difficulty getting treatment, share these tips with them about navigating the mental health system.

 Sometimes you might feel like you've done something to cause your parent/guardian's mental illness or latest episode, but you are not at fault for their emotional state or actions.